pillmuncher/yogic.cs/README.md

 ## **Key features:**

 - **Horn Clauses**: Express logical facts and rules as simple functions.

-- **Combinators**: Compose expressions of first-order logic by simply composing combinator functions.
+- **Combinators**: Define expressions of first-order logic by simply composing combinator functions.

 - **Logical Variables**: Represented by the ``Variable`` class, they can be bound to arbitrary values and other variables during resolution.

 - **Substitution and Unification**: The substitution environment provides variable bindings and is incrementally constructed during resolution.
 It is returned for each successful resolution.

 - **Backtracking**: The monad combines the List and the Triple-Barrelled Continuation Monads for resolution, backtracking, and branch pruning via the ``cut`` combinator.

 - **Algebraic Structures**: ``unit`` and ``then`` form a *monoid* over monadic combinator functions, as do ``fail`` and ``choice``.
 Together they form a *Distributive Lattice* with ``then`` as the *meet* (infimum) and ``choice`` as the *join* (supremum) operator, and ``unit`` and ``fail`` as their respective identity elements.
 Because of the sequential nature of the employed resolution algorithm, the lattice is non-commutative.

 ## **A Motivating Example:**

 We define functions that represent logical facts that specify which individuals are humans and dogs and define a `child(a, b)` relation such that `a` is the child of `b`.
 Then we define rules that specify what a descendant and a mortal being is.
 Then we can run queries that tell us which individuals are descendants of whom and which individuals are mortal:
 ```csharp
   public static Mf human(Variable a) {
     return or(